Dual Digital DDS VFO for Ten-Tec Omni, Argosy, Corsair, Drake TR-7, Heath SB-104(A) and

 1. Ensure that you are mounting the components on the silkscreened side of the blank printed circuit board.

-4. Install reverse polaity protection diode D1 (1N4001) Note the polarity shown on the printed circuit board.
+4. Install reverse polaity protection diode D1 (1N4001 - or equvv) Note the polarity shown on the printed circuit board.

 5. Install diode D2 (1N4148) - transmit interface - buffer between the PIC and the transmitter transmit signal.
 Note the polarity shown on the printed circuit board.